bindusara-reddy/Engineering_pipeline/README.md

 # Engineering Pipeline
-Big Data Labratory Assignment to verify a Dataset's consistency
+Big Data Labratory Assignment to create a ML pipeline to download dataset and generate geomaps